stevepurkis-pf/PDO-osom.guide/src/coe.md

 ## The Corrections of Error review

-On a weekly basis the [executive](/executive) will [conduct regular reviews](/executive#review-correction-of-error-documents) of unreviewed Correction of Error documents.
+The [executive](/executive) will [conduct weekly reviews](/executive#review-correction-of-error-documents) of unreviewed Correction of Error documents.

 This review will review a small number of randomly selected CoE documents and ask the relevant service manager to present and lead a discussion about the error.